-- A transition of an NC-SI from one medium to another is achieved when the NC is deselected on the first medium and selected on the second medium as described in subclause 7.9. - The NC may notify the MC about the state of a medium using an AEN. - 1) Potential loss of a medium prior to losing the medium - 525 2) Availability of a new medium - Alternatively, the MC may be aware of the medium change independently, for example, by detecting its own PCIe bus became active, by interaction with the BIOS, and so on. - The MC may initiate the transition by using MCTP Control and NC-SI Control messages as described in subclause 7.8.5.1. - A transition can be between mediums with different levels of support of Ethernet MCTP messages. - When an NC transitions from a medium on which Ethernet messages were supported to a second - medium on which Ethernet messages are not supported, the NC should stop sending and receiving - 533 Ethernet messages on the first medium after the NC-SI channel had been deselected on the first medium. - The MC may transition back later to the first medium for communicating Ethernet messages.
-If the MC - transitions back to the first medium supporting Ethernet messages, it may resume communications of - Ethernet messages based on the previous configuration.
-If the configuration was lost during the - transitions, the NC shall return to the NC-SI Initial State (as described in section 6.2.4 of NC-SI). - 538 Even if NC-SI Pass-through traffic (Ethernet messages) is supported over multiple mediums, Pass- - through traffic shall not be transitioned to a new medium before the connection between the MC and the - NC is re-established on the new medium.
-The NC shall support the following flows to initiate a transition - 541 to the new medium:

-- If the current medium is still active (for example when moving from SMBus to PCIe to achieve better throughput), the NC shall keep its Pass-through traffic on the original medium (both MC to network and network to MC).
+Alternatively, the MC may be aware of the medium change independently, for example, by detecting its - Alternatively, the MC may be aware of the medium change independently, for example, by detecting its own PCIe bus became active, by interaction with the BIOS, and so on. - 536 The MC may initiate the transition by using MCTP Control and NC-SI Control messages. - A transition can be between mediums with different levels of support of Ethernet MCTP messages. - When an NC transitions from a medium on which Ethernet messages were supported to a second medium on which Ethernet messages are not supported, the NC should stop sending and receiving Ethernet messages on the first medium after the NC-SI channel had been deselected on the first medium. - The MC may transition back later to the first medium for communicating Ethernet messages.
+If the MC transitions back to the first medium supporting Ethernet messages, it may resume communications of Ethernet messages based on the previous configuration.
+If the configuration was lost during the transitions, the NC shall return to the NC-SI Initial State (as described in section 6.2.4 of NC-SI). - Even if NC-SI Pass-through traffic (Ethernet messages) is supported over multiple mediums, Passthrough traffic shall not be transitioned to a new medium before the connection between the MC and the NC is re-established on the new medium.
+The NC shall support the following flows to initiate a transition to the new medium: - If the current medium is still active (for example when moving from SMBus to PCIe to achieve better throughput), the NC shall keep its Pass-through traffic on the original medium (both MC to network and network to MC).
 The NC shall also send outstanding NC-SI responses on the original medium. - NOTE The MC can stop the traffic from the NC on the current medium by sending "Disable Channel" and "Disable Channel Network TX" NC-SI commands to all the channels before the transition.
-In this case, it shall send "Enable Channel" and "Enable Channel Network TX" NC-SI commands to all active channels on the new medium, to allow the traffic to resume. - If the current medium is inactive (for example, when moving from PCIe to SMBus due to a power transition), the NC shall stop transferring Ethernet messages.
-If a packet is being transmitted by the NC when the original medium becomes unavailable, the NC shall not continue the transmission of the packet and the packet may be lost.
-Outstanding NC-SI responses may be discarded by the NC. - When any NC-SI command is received from the MC on the new medium (apart from "Deselect Package"), the NC shall move to "Selected" state on the new medium (see subclause 7.9). - An NC-SI Rx Pass-through message to the MC on the current medium shall be completed by the NC on the current medium and only after that shall the NC send the NC-SI response to the MC on the new medium. - The next Pass-through message sent to the MC after a successful response to the NC-SI command shall be sent on the new medium.
+In this case, it can send "Enable Channel" and "Enable Channel Network TX" NC-SI commands to all active channels on the new medium, to allow the traffic to resume. - If the current medium is inactive (for example, when moving from PCIe to SMBus due to a power transition), the NC shall stop transferring Ethernet messages.
+If a packet is being transmitted by the NC when the original medium becomes unavailable, the NC shall not continue the transmission of the packet and the packet might be lost.
+Outstanding NC-SI responses may be discarded by the NC. - When any NC-SI command is received from the MC on the new medium (apart from "Deselect Package"), the NC shall move to "Selected" state on the new medium (see subclause 6.9). - An NC-SI Rx Pass-through message to the MC on the current medium shall be completed by the NC on the current medium and only after that shall the NC send the NC-SI response to the MC on the new medium. - The next Pass-through message sent to the MC after a successful response to the NC-SI command shall be sent on the new medium.